dxs1256/NotionNext/README_EN.md

 <hr/>

 A static blog system built with NextJS and Notion API, deployed on Vercel.
-Designed for Notion and all creators.
+Designed for Notion and all creators

 ## Preview